horda-dev/dart_client/README.md

 ## Creating Queries to query entity's views

+// todo: add an explanation that client queries entity's views that are defined on the backend with entity view group. add a link to horda_server readme section that explains views.

 // todo: add an explanation that query api is a strongly typed dart code with all benefits of strong typing

 ### Create root query class